Language-Research-Technology/ldaca-website/content/news/posts/team-member-tip-mark-raadgever/index.md

 <br>

 When it comes to metadata, consistency is key.
-What this means is that within your collection it is best to use the same terms for the same data rather than changing how you describe data over time.
-It also means that, if possible, it is better to use an existing metadata schema to describe your materials — whether this is [Schema.org](https://schema.org/), [Dublin Core](https://www.dublincore.org/), [Portland Common Data Model](https://pcdm.org/), or even a combination of different schemas depending on which schema best describes the data that you have to hand.
+What this means is that, within your collection, it is best to use the same terms for the same data, rather than changing how you describe data over time.
+It also means that, if possible, it is better to use an existing metadata schema to describe your materials — whether this is [Schema.org](https://schema.org/), [Dublin Core](https://www.dublincore.org/), [Portland Common Data Model](https://pcdm.org/) or even a combination of different schemas, depending on which schema best describes the data that you have to hand.
 If you are using terms from a range of different metadata schemas, it is always best to identify which metadata schema the term comes from.

 If you absolutely cannot find a term in a metadata schema that matches the data that you have collected, then you can create your own terms, but when you share the data with others, then it is best practice to have a definition for all the terms that you have created included with the data.